Attack submarine: Later developments

 The only time in history that a nuclear attack submarine engaged and sank an enemy warship was in the Falklands War, when on 2 May 1982 the British nuclear submarine HMS Conqueror torpedoed and sank the Argentine light cruiser ARA General Belgrano.

+The U.S. Navy commissioned the first Seawolf and Virginia-class nuclear powered submarines in 1997 and 2004 respectively.

-As of 2021 Brazil has a nuclear attack submarine under construction, India has finalized a nuclear attack submarine interim design, and Australia has started a nuclear attack submarine program under the AUKUS security pact with UK and US assistance.
-This article contains quotations from this source, which is available under a Creative Commons Attribution 4.0 International Licence.
+As of 2025 Brazil has a nuclear attack submarine under construction, India has finalized a nuclear attack submarine interim design, and Australia has started a nuclear attack submarine program under the AUKUS security pact with UK and US assistance.

 Modern conventional submarines

 Conventional attack submarines have however remained relevant throughout the nuclear era, with the British Oberon class and the Soviet Romeo, Foxtrot, Tango and Kilo classes being good examples which served during the Cold War.

 With the advent of air-independent propulsion technology, these submarines have grown more and more capable.
 Examples include the Type 212, Scorpène and Gotland classes of submarine.
-The US Navy leased HSwMS Gotland to perform the opposing force role during ASW exercises tactics.
+The U.S. Navy leased HSwMS Gotland to perform the opposing force role during ASW exercises tactics.
 The Gotland caused a stir in 2005 when during training it "sank" the American carrier USS Ronald Reagan.